roytang/blog/content/notes/2014/03/439750080635994113/index.md

   url: https://twitter.com/roytang/statuses/439750080635994113/
 ---

-RT [@keenfacts](https://twitter.com/keenfacts/): People with higher IQs tend to have a more difficult time falling asleep at night due to increased brain activity.
+People with higher IQs tend to have a more difficult time falling asleep at night due to increased brain activity.